-5. 3SG presented a short summary of our ideas for CC to the Health & Wellbeing Board last week.
-In attendance were people like Jane Shayler (Director of Integrated Health and Care Commissioning), Kirsty Matthews (Virgin Care), Ashley Ayre (B&NES Council CEO), Ian Orpen (Chair B&NES CCG) and Tracey Cox (CEO B&NES CCG).
+5. 3SG presented a short summary of our ideas to the Health & Wellbeing Board last week.
+In attendance were Jane Shayler (Director of Integrated Health and Care Commissioning), Kirsty Matthews (Virgin Care), Ashley Ayre (B&NES Council CEO), Ian Orpen (Chair B&NES CCG) and Tracey Cox (CEO B&NES CCG).
 All of them were very keen to support this project in 2019 which is a great endorsement to get at this early stage.

 6. We have started adding resources to our website for this project which you can see on this page including a map of the likely stakeholders.